sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

     <img src="images/Resources.png">

-4. Click on the VM and note down the **DNS** name.
+4. Click on the octopus-vm and note down the **DNS name**.
 We will need this to access Octopus server.

-   >**Note**: In Azure portal, go to the VM overview which was provisioned and copy the DNS name as shown.

    <img src="images/A3.png">